dice-tales/react/README.md

-# react
+# react-renderer
-A repository for all React artifacts
+A repository for all forum rendering files
+Powered by React